OXID-eSales/developer_documentation/development/modules_components_themes/module/using_twig_in_module_templates.rst

 By default, the module template loading order (template chain) depends on the order of module installation.

-If your template architecture faces problems, fine-tune the inheritance chain.

-.. todo: #Vasyl: how do I identify such problems?
-What are the symptoms?
+If the inheritance chain is not rendered as expected adjust it.
 To do so, in your shop configuration file (:file:`var/configuration/shops/1.yaml`), use the :technicalname:`templateExtensions` key.

 |example|